OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

 A Note on Precision
 ---------------------

 In a file-wrapped component, all key inputs for the external code come from an intermediate file that must be written.
-It is important to be careful to prevent the loss of precision when generating the input file.
-Consider a Variable with 15 digits of precision.
+When generating the input file, it is important to prevent the loss of precision.
+Consider a variable with 15 digits of precision.

 .. doctest:: precision